Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Abstract

 \section{Abstract}

-Observations of GW170817 strongly suggest that binary neutron star (BNS) mergers can produce rapid neutron-capture nucleosynthesis (r-process) elements.
-However, it remains an open question whether BNS mergers can account for all the r-process element enrichment in the Milky Way's history.
-Here we demonstrate that a BNS population model informed by multimessenger neutron star observations predicts a merger rate and per-event r-process element yield consistent with geophysical and astrophysical abundance constraints.
-If BNS mergers are to explain the r-process enrichment of stars in the Galaxy, we further show using a one-zone Galactic chemical evolution model that they have to merge shortly after the formation of their progenitors, with a delay time distribution of power-law index \fx{$\alpha\leq -2.0$} and minimum delay time \fx{$t_{\rm min}\leq 40$ Myr} at 90\% confidence.
-Such short delay times are in tension with those predicted by standard BNS formation models and those observationally inferred from samples of short gamma-ray bursts (sGRBs).
-However, we find that a two-channel enrichment scenario, where the second channel follows the star formation history, can account for both Galactic stellar and sGRB observations.
-Our results suggest that \fx{45--90\%} of the r-process abundance in the Milky Way today was produced by a star-formation-tracking channel, rather than BNS mergers with significant delay times.
+Observations of GW170817 strongly suggest that binary neutron star (BNS) mergers produce rapid neutron-capture nucleosynthesis (r-process) elements.
+However, it remains an open question whether these mergers can account for all the r-process element enrichment in the Milky Way's history.
+Here, we constrain the contributions of the BNS channel using astrophysical neutron star observations.
+The rate and mass distributions are constrained by LIGO/Virgo/Kagra through the latest catalog GWTC-3, the neutron star equation of state by gravitational-wave, radio, and X-ray observations, and the delay time distribution by short gamma-ray burst (GRB) host galaxy associations.
+We present a Bayesian framework to consistently combine {these observations with abundance information to quantify the contribution and uncertainties of single and multiple astrophysical enrichment sources, and obtain a distribution of per-event BNS r-process element yields consistent with geophysical and astrophysical abundance constraints}. {We then adopt a galactic chemical evolution model assuming instantaneous and fixed amount of Fe enrichment from core-collapse supernovae, and show that BNS-only enrichment scenarios remain inconsistent with the observed r-process abundance trend of disk stars in the Galaxy even with the uncertainties in BNS merger observations.} Using stellar abundance observations instead of the short GRB constraints, we can infer a shorter BNS delay time distribution with power-law index \fx{$\alpha\leq -2.0$} and minimum delay time \fx{$t_{\rm min}\leq 40$ Myr} at 90\% confidence{, consistent with detailed galactic chemical evolution models.} Such delay times are in tension with those predicted by standard BNS formation models. {Alternatively, we confirm that a two-channel scenario, in which the second channel tracks the star formation history without significant delay, can account for both Galactic stellar and short GRB observations.} {We estimate that \fx{45--90\%} of the r-process abundance in the Milky Way today {would have been} produced by this star-formation-tracking channel, rather than BNS mergers with significant delay times.}